-- Enrollment grew to 167 plus a waiting list.
+- Enrollment grew to 164 plus a waiting list.
 Our staff worked very hard to increase our enrollment.
-They set up booths in the community, posted openings on Facebook and spread the word by talking to families in our community. - A part time Math specialist was added to help struggling E2 students. - All teachers have completed their Montessori training. - SRMCS received a summer program grant to help make up covid learning loss.
-We had 80 students enrolled in this program. - Communication stayed strong with our families through our weekly newsletter, "The Swan". - The student daily attendance rate remained high.
+They set up booths in the community, posted openings on Facebook and spread the word by talking to families in our community. - A part time Math specialist was added to help struggling E2 students.

+- All teachers have completed their Montessori training. - Communication stayed strong with our families through our weekly newsletter, "The Swan". - The student enrollment has remained high.